• before birth, the atrial septum is formed by two leaves; after birth, the pressure rises in the left atrium, and the two leaves fuse together

 Doppler ultrasound / MR venography

-• detection of a possible source of embolism in pelvic and lower extremity veins
+• identifying a potential source of embolism in the pelvic and lower extremity veins

 Right-sided deep vein thrombosis on the utrasound examiantion